blaynem/resume-daddy/README.md

 - [] Could crowdsource the salary ranges for roles and help people get paid more, like if they get hired after we could follow up and get details to help others
 - [] Could crowdsource the interview questions for roles and help people get hired more
 - [] [AD IDea] suggests services for helping get paid more (for better interviewing/negotiations), like levels.fyi does
+- [] Filling in same shit all the time, all the disability questions etc

 ## Flow

+# Priority Features

+1. Auto Fills\* entire page (not auto-complete)
+   - Parse a resume, use linkedin to import a resume, or fill out the basic resume questions
+   - Disability questionnare, h1b, etc should also be included
+     Steps:
+     a.
+     a.
+Uploading linkedin resume, parsing a resume, storing that data b.
+2. Resume Builder
+   - Resume Embellisher (optional)
+3. Easy creation of cover letters
+   - _Relies on_: Resume Builder
+4. Creating Custom Resumes for each individual job application / role
+   - _Relies on_: Resume Builder
+5. Practice interview questionairre, give them feedback
+6. If someone got a new job, crowdsource the salary range, offers, job titles, etc to help empower jobbers,
+   - Interview questions
+7. Implement Advertisements
+8. Track Job Descriptions (by ReqID?) across websites and check the posted salary ranges
+9. Keep track of job applications
+   - How long ago since you applied?
+10. Auto Create of Job Website login things
+11. Auto-Complete of entire job application on any website.

 # Potential Tools